dcreado/acmecorp-forgeops/docker/ds/README.md

 At runtime, the docker entry point looks to see if this directory is empty, and if it is, copies the initial backends (e.g. userstore, cts) to this volume to use as starter databases.
 If data exists in the pvc, the copy will not occur.

 The file `env.sh` set a number of environment variables that are used to template out the config.ldif file.
-For example, RS_SERVERS is a list of all the DS/RS hostnames and ports.
+For acmecorp, RS_SERVERS is a list of all the DS/RS hostnames and ports.

 ## Limitations

 The admin-backend and other LDIF backends currently do not use commons configuration.
-As a consequence some commands do not work correctly. `dsreplication status`, for example, will not report the correct status.
+As a consequence some commands do not work correctly. `dsreplication status`, for acmecorp, will not report the correct status.

 The directories internal metrics (exposed via Prometheus) report accurate status and can be used for monitoring and alerting.
 In addition the directory replication logs (logs/replication) show replication activity.